sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-11-21T06:33:32.000Z**
+**2023-11-22T01:02:33.000Z**

 \#LoadsheddingUpdate

-Tuesday, 21 November 2023: Due to the imminent forced shutdown of two generating units this morning, Stage 2 loadshedding will be implemented from 09:00 until 16:00 today.
-Thereafter, Stage 3 loadshedding will be implemented from 16:00 until 05:00 on…
+Wednesday, 22 November 2023:

+ Due to insufficient emergency reserves and generation capacity as a result of four units not returning to service as planned, Stage 4 loadshedding was implemented this morning at 02:31until further notice.

+Eskom will monitor…